codmpm/firebar-ws2812/README.md

 Firebar WS2812
 =
-A quick Arduino hack for a buffy to get a WS2812 RGB fire animation for room ilumination.
+A quick Arduino hack for a buddy to get a WS2812 RGB fire animation for room ilumination.
 The animation is controlled with only two buttons.
 One for the speed of the flames and the other for the brightness.
 Nothing fancy.

 Your choosen speed and brightness is stored into EEPROM.
 So the sketch will start with the last values after power loss.